1712n/wall-e/src/prompt/markdown/cloudflare_documentation.md

 Workers AI comes with a curated set of popular open-source models that enable you to do tasks such as image classification, text generation, object detection and more.

 #### Text Embeddings
 Feature extraction models transform raw data into numerical features that can be processed while preserving the information in the original dataset.
-These models are ideal as part of building vector search applications or Retrieval Augmented Generation workflows with Large Language Models (LLM).
+These models are ideal as part of building vector search applications or Retrieval Augmented Generation workflows with LLMs.

 #### BAAI general embedding model